Synonyms and other taxonomic changes

 NOTE: This species is absent from higher elevations and does not seem to occur in the Appalachians (perhaps isolates of the nominate form occur in peripheral lower elevations)

 NOTE: Nominate "ssp. davisi" is replaced by "ssp. harnedi" along the eastern and western parts of the Mississippi River (e.
 AR, wc.
 MS & sw.
 TN) and by auriferus further to the west and north (n.
 Louisiana, Arkansas, Missouri, s.
 Iowa west into the Central Plains States - ne. & e.
 TX, OK, KS and NE).
-Northern and western reports of "T. davisi" along the Mississippi River have thus far proven to be Tibicen auriferus (Say 1825), "Plains Dog-day Cicada" and/or "T. davisi ssp. harnedi" (NOTE: the latter of which appears to be more closely allied with auriferus and may belong to that species).
+Northern and western reports of "T. davisi" in the adjacent plains states have thus far proven to be Tibicen auriferus (Say 1825), "Plains Dog-day Cicada" and those in w.
+TN and e.
+AR are "T. davisi ssp. harnedi" (NOTE: the latter of which appears to be more closely allied with auriferus and may belong to that species).

 This species is most certainly associated with pines, particularly the southern "long-leaf" pine varieties (Loblolly, Slash, etc.)